Jahnavi-Anand/RAISE/README.md

 - Before opening a PR:
   - Ensure tests pass (`npm test` in relevant packages).
   - Ensure linting passes (ESLint, Stylelint).
-  - Ensure SonarQube quality gate is green (where enforced).[file:12]
+  - Ensure SonarQube quality gate is green (where enforced).
 - Keep UI responsive and consistent with the Raise design system.
 - Comment complex logic and follow existing naming and structure conventions.